 Melodyland was hard to miss, because it was designed to look like a huge circus tent.
 The architecture was certainly fitting, considering the seeming three-ring circus that went on under the big top.
 In its heyday, the 10,000-member church was a highly desirable venue for faith healers, Christian recording artists, and even comedians.
 Yes, Christian comedians—the most notable being a guy named Mike Warnke.

 Warnke had achieved fame with his sensational testimony of having been saved from a life as the high priest of a satanic cult.
-Somehow he managed to parlay his lurid life story into a comedy act that attracted sellout crowds, leading to a number of best-selling books and a number of contemporary Christian chart-topping albums.
+Somehow he managed to parlay his lurid life story into a comedy act that attracted sellout crowds, leading to a number of best-selling books and chart-topping contemporary Christian albums.

 Warnke also gained a reputation as an expert on satanism and the occult after appearing in a 1985 episode of ABC News 20/20 called “The Devil Worshipers,” which aired during a decade-long nationwide panic about satanic kidnappings and ritual killings.

 The mass hysteria Warnke helped to feed was proven to be baseless by careful reporting that established that most missing kids in the U.S. were runaways, and not victims of satanic rituals.
 It was also revealed that most of the accusations of ritual abuse were based on the dubious testimony of children who were simply agreeing with suggestion, prompting, and badgering by their overzealous interrogators.